elimity-com/insights-sdk/README.md

 ## Usage

-The following snippets shows how to implement a custom gateway that simply logs a message and streams an entity for each file in the requested directory.
+The following snippets shows how to implement a custom gateway that first validates a secret token for authentication, then logs a message and finally streams an entity for each file in the requested directory.

 ### Go